antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 For now the lasso selection tool is only available for t-SNE maps module; implementation for usage with other modules such as PCA clustering will be released soon.

+### Creating groups with the DBSCAN

+Next to the manual lasso tool for sample grouping on the t-SNE map, R2 provides an automated tool as well: the **DBSCAN** (Density-based spatial clustering of applications with noise).
+The DBSCAN allows for automatic detection of points that are closely packed together in a plot.
+A fun and more detailed blogpost about the DBSCAN can be found <a href="https://www.naftaliharris.com/blog/visualizing-dbscan-clustering/" taget="\_blank">here</a>.

+Starting with an arbitrary point in the plot, the algorithm recursively groups together all the points that are located close to that point and the points within that group.
+If no more points can be found close to the group, another point on the plot will randomly be chosen and the process repeats itself.
+With two parameters you can influence the definition of groups: *Epsilon* and *Min pts*.
+Epsilon sets the maximal distance allowed between points to be considered close.
+Min pts determines the minimal amount of points that are needed in order to be called a group.
+It is recommended to set the minimal amount of points to 3 or higher.
+If a point is not within the epsilon distance of any cluster, it's considered a "noise point".

+Let's have a look at the DBSCAN and the parameters Epsilon and Min Ptstool in R2.

+1. Go back to the tab with the t-SNE scan map which was generated in step 1 with the lasso functionality.

+2. Click on "DBSCAN select subset" below the t-SNE map.
+An interactive the t-SNE map pops-up.
+This time you can find slides for the two DBSCAN parameters, Epsilon and Min pts, on the right side.
+The parameters are set to a default value, which by no means are the best settings for the given dataset.
+Play around with these two slides till you find a satisfactory grouping of the samples on the t-SNE map.
+Don't forget to click on the button 'Refresh cluster graph' after you have changed the values.
+On the right side an overview is provided that shows the amount of samples in each group.

+3. Click 'Build Track for subset' to create subtracks of these groups, in the same way as described in step 3 of the lasso tool above.

 Final remarks
 ----------------------------